sofiakali/frontend-cookbook/pages/implementation/LongDataLists.md

 # Displaying long data lists

 Lets say you have a list of 500 items.
 You don't want them to be rendered all the time because it will impact the performance.
-There is a technique called _windowing_ that can be used to optimize the performance.
-In windowing, you render only items that can be currently seen on the screen.
+There is a technique called [_windowing_](https://reactjs.org/docs/optimizing-performance.html#virtualize-long-lists) that can be used to optimize the performance.
+In _windowing_, you render only items that can be currently seen on the screen.

 ## `react-virtualized` or `react-window`